-Date: November 1, 2014

-From: Ping Zhao
+Date: November 3, 2015 From: Ping Zhao

 To: CXC

-Chandra Optical Axis, Aimpoint and Their Drifts oxap_memo.tex 2.0
+Subject: Chandra Optical Axis and Aimpoint

+File: oxap_memo.tex

+Version: 1.0

 Chandra X-ray Observatory revolutionized the X-ray astronomy as being the first, and so far the only, X-ray telescope achieving sub-arcsecond resolution.
 Chandra comprises of three principal elements: the High Resolution Mirror Assembly (HRMA), Pointing Control and Aspect Determination (PCAD) system, and the Science Instrument Module (SIM).
 To achieve and retain the unprecedented imaging quality, it is critical that these three principal elements stay rigid and stable for the entire life time of the Chandra operation.
-Measuring and tracking the telescope optical axis and aimpoint positions are the key to understand the stability of the telescope and to maintain the optimal Chandra operation.
+Measuring and tracking the telescope optical axis and aimpoint with respect to detector positions are the key to understand the stability of the telescope and to maintain the optimal Chandra operation.